 - Use the free trial period or activate the driver at any time by assigning to this project the license you purchased from the driverCentral website (requires the driverCentral cloud driver).
 You may use multiple copies of this driver in your project.

 - Connect up to seven Control Output BUTTON_LINK connections to the real physical keypad's connections.
 Note that if your physical keypad is configured with double or triple buttons, there is no need to connect the unused bindings.
-The same is true when your keypad has a full length 6th button (not up/down arrows) – IN THIS CASE, DO NOT CONNECT THE DOWN BUTTON.
+The same is true when your keypad has a full length 6th button (not up/down arrows) – IN THIS CASE, DO NOT CONNECT THE ‘DOWN’ BUTTON.
 If you are using an older 3-button keypad, simply connect the first three bindings.
 Instead of connecting to a real physical keypad button, any input may be connected to a Contact Sensor to simulate a physical keypad button.
 In this case, review the properties and set accordingly.

 - If required, use the Action 'Set Button Timings' to change the default MultiPress interval (defaults to 1500 msecs) and/or the default Hold interval (defaults to 1000 msecs).
 Generally, the defaults will be adequate.
+This action is also used to set the Hold Pulse intervals when holing Up or Down buttons for various selections.
+See the Selector Buttons section for more details.

 - Once you have entered Colors A to J for one driver, you may use the Action 'Broadcast Colors to Other Instances' to simplify your installation tasks.